-The communication officer will be responsible for monitoring and coordination of communication and visibility measures.
+The communication officer will be appointed following the respective procedure.
+He will be responsible for monitoring and coordination of communication and visibility measures.

 MA will report to the JMC once a year the progress in the implementation of the communication activities and on the achievement of the indicators.
-All actions will be regularly evaluated internally and results will be presented for approval to the JMC.
+All actions will be regularly evaluated and results will be presented for approval to the JMC.

-Sources of data for monitoring and evaluation will be the internal databases of MA, NA and JS, Google Analytics, specific tracking tools for social media platforms and surveys.
+Sources of data for monitoring and evaluation will be the databases of MA, NA and JS, Google Analytics, specific tracking tools for social media platforms and surveys.